dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 use only the Functional-Dylan library.
 Our GUI application also needs to use other libraries for access to the native window system.

-Select “Simple” in the Use Libraries box.
+Select "Simple" in the Use Libraries box.

 Click **Next**.